 - 1. Examines workpiece to make sure it is suitable for cutting. - 2.
-Adjusts table tilt, if necessary, to correct angle of desired cut. - 3.
-Loosens hold-down shoe height knob, adjusts blade guard height to just clear the workpiece (no more than 1/4"), then retightens hold-down shoe height knob. - 4.
-Checks to make sure workpiece can safely pass all the way through blade without interference from other objects. - 5.
-Puts on safety glasses and respirator. - 6.
+If necessary, adjusts table tilt to correct angle of desired cut. - 3.
+Loosens hold-down shoe height knob, adjusts blade guard height to just clear workpiece (no more than 1/4"), then retightens hold-down shoe height knob. - 4.
+Verifies workpiece can safely pass all the way through blade without interference from other objects. - 5.
+Puts on safety glasses and a respirator. - 6.
 Starts dust collector and turns machine ON. - 7.
-Holds workpiece firmly and flat against table and then pushes workpiece into blade at a steady and controlled rate until cut is complete. - 8.
+Sets saw blade speed. - 8.
+Holds workpiece firmly and flat against table and then pushes workpiece into blade at a steady and controlled rate until cut is complete. - 9.
 Rotates variable-speed dial to slowest speed, then turns machine OFF.